 A significant segment of the online ecosystem is made up of blogs.
 WordPress alone—one of the most popular blogging platforms—powers 28.9% of the internet.
 It’s estimated that there are currently over 440 million blogs worldwide.

 One of the most appealing things about blogs is their democratic nature.
-With many powerful free blogging options available, the only thing you need to get started is a point-of-view, a talent for writing, and an internet connection.
+With many powerful free blogging options available, the only thing you need to get started is a point-of-view, a writing talent, and an internet connection.
 There is, however, a potential downside to this freedom of access.

 The low barrier to entry means that it can be difficult to make your blog stand out from the crowd.